Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children/teens are learning to perform everyday, typical tasks along with learning about school subjects and how to be a good friend.
+As a parent or someone in a parenting role, it’s easy to forget that children/teens are learning to perform everyday, typical tasks along with learning about school subjects and how to be a good friend.
 Because of all of this learning, your child/teen will make mistakes and poor choices.
-How we handle those moments can determine how we help build their confidence.
-Learning about developmental milestones can help a parent better understand what their child/teen is going through.
+How you handle those moments can determine how you help build their confidence.
+Learning about developmental milestones can help you better understand what your child/teen is experiencing.
 Here are some examples:

 - Eleven-year-olds are better able to see from another person’s perspective.
 They also increase their worries about being liked and may engage in excluding others in order to gain popularity.